 However, she had a dark feeling that she'd be less than welcomed after the way they departed.

 Due to her moping, Belle didn't catch the flash of red in front of her until her drink was snatched from her hands.

 "I hope you don't intend to get drunk all night."
 The wolfish little red riding hood quipped as she plopped down beside Belle, soother her flowing red gown with ease, adorned with her ever present red cloak that couldn't be excused, even for a party.

 "I'm not much for partying tonight."
 Belle sighed with a forced smile.

 "Oh come on, who doesn't like to party!?"

 Belle raised her hand and reached for her drink which Ruby placed far out of her reach.
 "Come on!" the wolf girl cheered.
 She stroked a pose like one of a gentlemen.
 "Dance with me Belle Darling!"

-Belle couldn't hold back the wholeheartedly laugher Ruby gifted her for that solid second.
-She grabbed her red-nailed hand and let her lead her to the dance floor amongst the couples who thought that the two girls were either utterly drunk or just completely insane, judging by their insane laughter.
+Belle couldn't hold back the wholeheartedly laughter Ruby gifted her for that solid second.
+She grabbed her red-nailed hand and let her lead her to the dance floor among the couples who thought that the two girls were either utterly drunk or just completely insane.

 Alive and dancing and smiling so beautiful.

 He felt a thick hotness swell behind his eyeballs and grasped on to every restraint available to keep himself from running over to her.
 How was this possible!
 Regina had said-